Calera de León: Plgrimage of Tentudía

 The Pilgrimage of Tentudía is a holiday that has been celebrated every September 8 since the second half of the 13th century and is over 700 years old.
 In the late 14th century the pilgrimage attendance exceeded more than 6,000 people.
 According to verified data, it can be said that the pilgrimage or Tentudía fair is one of the oldest in Spain.
-Every morning on September 8, the image of the Virgin Tentudía goes from the main square of the village, accompanied by countless pilgrims and pilgrims to his shrine, the Monastery of Tentudía, where crowds gather to express their devotion to their patron.
-Virgin Tentudía is the patron saint of Calera de León, and the region of Tentudía.
+Every morning on September 8, the image of the Virgin Tentudía goes from the main square of the village, accompanied by countless pilgrims and pilgrims to his shrine, the Monastery of Tentudía, where crowds gather to express their devotion to their patroness.
+Virgin Tentudía is the patroness saint of Calera de León, and the region of Tentudía.

 In popular culture

 In October 2007, Calera de León was selected, along with 19 other towns in the Old World, to be part of the documentary film Peoples of Europe.
 This makes it one of the few Spanish cities to be part of this project.